Passionate European: Interview with EC Secretary-General Catherine Day

 As secretary-general of the European Commission, Catherine Day is the European Union’s most senior civil servant, the first woman to hold this role.
-On a recent trip to Dublin, she spoke to Ann O’Dea about the challenges and rewards of the job
+On a recent trip to Dublin, she spoke to Ann O’Dea about the challenges and rewards of the job.

-“That means I have lived longer in Brussels than I have in Dublin, but once a Dubliner always a Dubliner,” she laughs.
+“That means I have lived longer in Brussels than I have in Dublin, but once a Dubliner, always a Dubliner,” she laughs.

 A passionate European, in a previous role as deputy director of Chris Patten’s external relations Directorate General, Day was deeply involved with the enlargement of the Union from 15 countries to today’s 27.
 Her role involved working with the accession countries to help them understand and prepare for enlargement.
-It was a useful precursor to her current position, which involves both the technical and political in spades.
+It was a valuable precursor to her current position, which involves both the technical and political in spades.

-“The secretary-general is the head of the civil service, which means that my role is to be the link between the technical work of departments – or, as we call them, the Directorates General – and the political level of the College of Commissioners.
+“The secretary-general is the head of the civil service, which means that my role is to be the link between the technical work of departments – or, as we call them, the Directorates-General – and the political level of the College of Commissioners.
 So my job is to help the president of the Commission, José Manuel Barroso, to set the priorities and then to get the machinery of the Commission to deliver them.”

 Day admits there is sometimes what she described as a “false nostalgia” among the older member states as to how much easier it was when there were only 15 countries.
 “You do get a lot of ‘Oh in the old days it was so cozy, so easy.’
 It wasn’t.
-We’ve done all kinds of analysis to see if the arrival of the 12 new countries has slowed us down in decision-making and the answer is simply no.
+We’ve done all kinds of analysis to see if the arrival of the 12 new countries has slowed us down in decision-making, and the answer is simply no.

 “Maybe it can be dragged out of us under crisis pressure, and maybe sometimes it’s too late and too little, but we are doing extraordinary things that, had you said to people three years ago – including us – we would be doing, we wouldn’t have believed it possible.

 “I think what keeps me so motivated is that it is endlessly possible.
-We keep setting hard challenges for ourselves and we always get there – in a complicated and expensive way at times, but we do get there!” she laughs.
+We keep setting hard challenges for ourselves, and we always get there – in a complicated and expensive way at times, but we do get there!” she laughs.

-“The thing now is to co-ordinate our policies much more, and to start with a much better set of indicators to see when things are getting off-track,” she stresses.
-“Look at the case of Ireland where wage competitiveness was being severely eroded, and watch the correction that has taken place since the recession – spontaneously without anybody imposing it.
+“The thing now is to co-ordinate our policies much more and to start with a much better set of indicators to see when things are getting off-track,” she stresses.
+“Look at the case of Ireland, where wage competitiveness was being severely eroded, and watch the correction that has taken place since the recession – spontaneously without anybody imposing it.
 Had we been monitoring that in more detail earlier on, we would have seen this bike starting to get out of control.
-So we want to have that kind of monitoring mechanisms in place.
+So we want to have that kind of monitoring mechanism in place.
 It’s not a guarantee that we will not face problems in the future, but it should mean that we do not face the same challenges.

-“For years the Commission has been running after member states trying to get them to change decisions, but we are now putting in place a very tight system of economic policy co-ordination for the future,” she continues.
+“For years, the Commission has been running after member states trying to get them to change decisions, but we are now putting in place a very tight system of economic policy co-ordination for the future,” she continues.
 “In the first half of the year, the Commission will issue recommendations to each member state which they should then incorporate into their budgetary and economic policy for the following year.
-I hope that by getting ahead of the curve, we will have more impact, and also make it politically easier for governments to accept recommendations.”
+I hope that by getting ahead of the curve, we will have more impact and make it politically easier for governments to accept recommendations.”

-“One of the things that we did recently was to fund an interconnector between the UK and Ireland so that the wind power Ireland generates, above that which it needs, can be exported.
+“One of the things we did recently was to fund an interconnector between the UK and Ireland so that the wind power Ireland generates, above that which it needs, can be exported.
 This will help Europe to be more sustainable in its energy use, and of course, Ireland can make very nice revenue from that.
 So it’s those kinds of initiatives we have in mind.
 The member states have to do most of the work themselves, but we can provide the missing links to bring it all together.”

 Ireland in Europe

-“That’s always been a part of the Irish make-up, so I think that’s a very valuable asset – highly educated, English speaking, but also creative, open-minded people.”
+“That’s always been a part of the Irish make-up, so I think that’s a very valuable asset – highly educated, English-speaking, but also creative, open-minded people.”

 That is just one of our many strengths, maintains Day.
-“Ireland has a very pro-business environment, and will always
+“Ireland has a very pro-business environment and will always

 attract that kind of investment, but what’s been different in the last ten years is we now have home-grown multinationals as well, something we never had before.
 It shows that it’s not just an attractive place for inward investment, it’s an interesting environment for investment, full stop.”

 Day says the determination of Irish people to recover from the recent travails is striking.
 “You hear it from everybody here – ‘Yes, it is tough, but what choice do we have but to succeed.’
-I think we Irish are probably at our best in adversity, so I think that’s an excellent key to the future.”
+I think we Irish are probably at our best in adversity, so that’s an excellent key to the future.”

 It is interesting to note that when Day became secretary-general in 1995, she succeeded another Irish colleague David O’Sullivan.
-It was purely coincidental she says, but is still a testament to how well regarded Irish people are in European circles.
+It was purely coincidental, she says but is still a testament to how well-regarded Irish people are in European circles.

 “It has been a very satisfying role,” she tells me.
 “There is nothing more satisfying than when you see it coming together.
 Just take the example of energy and climate change.
 There were potentially two opposing agendas here.
-The eastern European member states were more concerned about energy security, while the rest of Europe was more focused on the climate change issues.
-It was only by putting a European package together that addressed all the concerns that everyone could agree on that, and that we have made such significant progress in this area.”
+The eastern European member states were more concerned about energy security, while the rest of Europe was more focused on climate change issues.
+It was only by putting a European package together that addressed all the concerns that everyone could agree on that and that we have made such significant progress in this area.”

 As regards her native Ireland, Day is characteristically upbeat.
 “It is not only because I’m Irish, but I do think Ireland will come out of this leaner, fitter, better,” she says.
 “It will be painful.
 People will have to pay the price for it, including people who had nothing to do with getting us into this situation.
-But I think Ireland has so much going for it – a strong currency, a sound economy, all the right fundamentals.
+But Ireland has so much going for it – a strong currency, a sound economy, and all the right fundamentals.
 We have high confidence that Ireland will make it, though, and it will be back again as one of the success stories of the European Union.”